MicrosoftDocs/azure-dev-docs/articles/terraform/hub-spoke-validation.md

 ---
-title: Validate a hub and spoke network in Azure using Terraform
+title: Tutorial - Validate a hub and spoke network in Azure using Terraform
-description: Learn how to validate hub and spoke network topology with all virtual networks connected to one another. ms.topic: how-to ms.date: 10/26/2019
+description: Learn how to validate hub and spoke network topology with all virtual networks connected to one another. ms.topic: tutorial ms.date: 10/26/2019
 ---

-# Validate a hub and spoke network in Azure using Terraform
+# Tutorial: Validate a hub and spoke network in Azure using Terraform

 In this article, you execute the terraform files created in the previous article in this series.
 The result is a validation of the connectivity between the demo virtual networks.